Magellanic penguins on Isla Magdalena

 Did you know that there are penguins in Punta Arenas?
 I didn’t!

-When we were (well, Michal actually was) planning our trip to Patagonia, he mentioned that we could go on a penguin-watching tour.
+When we were planning our trip to Patagonia, we realised that we could go on a penguin-watching tour.
 I was shocked!
 For me penguins = Antarctica.

 But no, there are penguins in South America, too, and it’s actually quite easy to visit them.